tk5ep/TTGO-TX-power-test/README.md

     int TXpowerLo = 10;         // Low power in dBm

 > [!NOTE]
-You can change the frequency, depending your LoRa band.
+You must change the frequency, depending of your LoRa band supported by your LoRa module.

+Feedbacks are welcome.